nobeeinc/frontend-interview/readme/take-home-assignment.md

 ## Description

 - You will be building the Mobile frontend for Login & Register flow.
 Design material is available [here](https://www.figma.com/file/Xp8SpVI9P8k1N7cnsJtUUf/Login-testing)
+- You will have 5 days to submit this assignment.
+Simply make a PR to this [repo](https://github.com/nobeeinc/frontend-interview), including your name in the PR description
 - Backend Api endpoints have already been set up, and accessible via `http://localhost:3000/api/...`
   + [/api/auth/register](api-documentations/register.md)
   + [/api/auth/login](api-documentations/login.md)